Reports: N.Y. Giants fire coach Ben McAdoo, GM

-East Rutherford, N.J. — Coach Ben McAdoo and general manager Jerry Reese were fired Monday by the New York Giants less than one year after taking the team to the playoffs for the first time since 2011, a person familiar with the situation said.
+East Rutherford, N.J. — The New York Giants made a rare in-season house cleaning, firing coach Ben McAdoo and general manager Jerry Reese on Monday, less than a year after the team made the playoffs for the first time since 2011, a person familiar with the situation said.

-McAdoo and Reese were fired a day after the Giants were beaten in Oakland and dropped to 2-10, according to the person who spoke on condition of anonymity because the team had not made an official announcement.
+The person spoke on condition of anonymity because the team had not made an announcement.
+Co-owner John Mara planned to hold an afternoon news conference.

+The dismissals came a day after the Giants lost in Oakland, with quarterback Eli Manning benched and the team dropping to 2-10.
 The firings cap an injury-marred season highlighted by the loss of catalyst wide receiver Odell Beckham Jr. on Oct.
 8.

+Defensive coordinator Steve Spagnuolo will take over as interim coach for the final four games.
+He coached the St. Louis Rams from 2009-11.

+Assistant general manager Kevin Abrams will take over on an interim basis for Reese, who became general manager in 2007 and had two Super Bowl wins on his resume.
+But the Giants missed the playoffs four times in the last five years, and this year his failure to address offensive line problems played a major role in a horrible season.

-The moves also came less than a week after the 40-year-old McAdoo made one of his biggest mistakes of his short tenure, mishandling the decision to bench two-time Super Bowl MVP Eli Manning.
-The move led co-owner John Mara to admit he wished the decision had been handled better.
+The moves came less than a week after the 40-year-old McAdoo made one of his biggest mistakes of his short tenure, mishandling the decision to bench Manning, a two-time Super Bowl MVP.
+Mara was forced to address the matter the following day and said he wished the decision had been dealt with better.

-Reese was in his 11th season as GM, starting in 2007, the season the team won the Super Bowl.
-The Giants won a title again after the 2011 season, but Reese has been under fire in recent years with the team now missing the playoff in five of six years.

-McAdoo posted a 13-16 record, and his firing is the first mid-season head coaching move by the Giants since Bill Arnsparger was replaced seven games into the 1976 season by John McVay.
+McAdoo had a 13-16 record, and his firing is the first mid-season head coaching move by the Giants since Bill Arnsparger was replaced seven games into the 1976 season by John McVay.

+A team that traces its NFL origins to 1925, the Giants have been an organization that for decades rarely shakes things up until after the season.
+Coaches get fired, but it’s at the end of a bad run and usually they get an extra season to fix things.

+The general’s manager’s job has been orderly succession.
+The late George Young turned the team around in the 1980s and was replaced by Ernie Accorsi, who eventually gave way to Reese, who joined the team as a scout and worked his way to director of player personnel before getting the GM position.

-No one could have expected going into the season that the Giants would be replacing a coach before it finished.
+Going into this season, no one could have expected that the Giants would be replacing a coach before it finished.
 They came in with Super Bowl expectations coming off an 11-6 record in McAdoo’s first season.

-Those expectations ended quickly as the Giants lost their first five games, the last three after the defense failed to hold fourth-quarter leads.
+Those expectations ended quickly.
+The Giants lost their first five games, the last three after the defense failed to hold fourth-quarter leads.

 With the losses, word started to emerge that McAdoo was losing the team.
 His one-game suspensions of popular cornerbacks Dominique Rodgers-Cromartie and Janoris Jenkins heightened the problem.
 According to several reports, some players also griped anonymously about having workouts on Saturdays, something the team also did last season.